TiDB Cloud Glossary

 organization

-An entity that you create to manage your TiDB Cloud accounts, including a management account with any number of multiple member accounts.
+A top level container to manage your TiDB Cloud accounts (including a management account with any number of multiple member accounts), projects, and resources.

 organization members